 Keeping it in the family.

 Mike O’Neill lived and breathed his business.
 He took the phones home every night, answering calls and taking flights in the middle of the night.
 His dedication to building a business resulted in incredible success.
 During this time, O’Neill worked to make Security Aviation a private charter airlines operator of choice for Alaska’s growing business community.
-Like many small business owners, O’Neill worked to the point of sacrificing his own health, and it caught up to him in 1992 when he suffered his first heart attack.
-O’Neill changed his lifestyle over the course of the next four years, only to find himself falling back into his old work habits.
+Like many small business owners, he worked to the point of sacrificing his own health, and it caught up to him in 1992 when he suffered his first heart attack.
+He changed his lifestyle over the course of the next four years, only to find himself falling back into his old work habits.
 At this point, his son Joe Kapper made the call to move back to Alaska and then assumed management of the company.
 Tragically, Mike O’Neill succumbed to a second, fatal heart attack in 2002.
 The company remains in family ownership, led by Kapper and an outstanding management team.

 The winning combination: customer service, 24-hour availability, unmatched safety record.